-The only way to recommend washing machines is to test them thoroughly.
+We’ve reviewed washing machines at every budget from every major manufacturer, and in depth.
 We put every single machine through the same in-depth tests, which allows us to accurately compare models.

 Here’s an example ‘test stain’ strip that is placed in every washing machine we test.
-It features wine, blood, ketchup, coffee, fruit juice and oil – it will be placed inside every machine we test, and washed using a branded non-bio detergent.
+It features wine, blood, ketchup, coffee, fruit juice and oil – it is placed inside every machine we test, and washed using a branded non-bio detergent.

 Here’s the result from a less proficient machine, one that didn’t receive such a glowing review.
 The oil is almost untouched, while the wine (far left), coffee (middle) and fruit juice (second from right) are still clearly visible.